West Virginia School Choice Roadmap

 Families in West Virginia can also consider private schools, nonpublic schools that charge tuition.
 Private schools may offer a unique curriculum, smaller class sizes, or a faith-based tradition.
 West Virginia’s private schools come in all shapes and forms, from religious schools to schools designed for children with special needs.

-In 2021, West Virginia created the Hope Scholarship program, which would allow West Virginia students currently enrolled in public school or about to enter kindergarten to use their education tax dollars for private school tuition, tutoring, educational therapy, or other educational expenses.
-The program was ruled constitutional by the West Virginia Supreme Court on October 6, 2022.
-Before the Hope Scholarship was halted by a now-overturned injunction, more than 3,000 students had been approved for the program for the 2022-2023 school year, and applications .
+In 2021, West Virginia created the Hope Scholarship program, which allows students currently enrolled in public school or about to enter kindergarten to use their education tax dollars for private school tuition, tutoring, educational therapy, or other learning expenses.
+More than 5,000 (2.2%) students have been awarded Hope Scholarships for the 2023-2024 school year.
+The Hope Scholarship amount is currently $4,488.

 Learn more at Private School Review: West Virginia.